GenomeNet/model_recipes/vectorserach/README.md

-# Perform vectorsearch on a GenomeNet mode
+# Performs vector search on a GenomeNet model

-Will write the neuron responses of a input file when doing infrerence with a genomenet model to an output file for further analysis and interpretation.

-## Requirements

-### This software requires the output of the interprete package (see https://anaconda.org/GenomeNet/interpretation).
+Performs similarit search of a query vector with the hidden states of a GenomeNet model.
+This software requires the output of the Interprete package (see https://anaconda.org/GenomeNet/interpretation).
 Please run this first to generate the csv file.

 ## Installation

 ```
+conda create -n genomenet_vectorsearch python=3.11 -y
+conda activate genomenet_vectorsearch
-conda install -c genomenet vectorsearch -y
+mamba install -c genomenet -c conda-forge vectorsearch -y
+vectorsearch -h # See help file
 ```

 ## Usage